 Beyond the specific mention in the Use of Funds FAQ, there other options to support teacher effectiveness and literacy intervention that fall within the scope of these ARP ESSER allowable uses:

 - Addressing learning loss among students (including low-income/SPED and Emergent Bilinguals)

 - Planning and implementing activities related to summer learning and supplemental after-school programs

 Therefore, spending on any of the following would be allowable uses:

 In identifying where to allocate funds for professional learning and literacy interventions, LEAs should prioritize aspects that will maximize the impact of the funding over the long term.

 - Is it evidence-based?

-Federal guidelines require that educators invest relief funding into interventions, strategies, and approaches that meet ESSA criteria for evidence of a positive impact on student outcomes.
-With the "five years from now" perspective in mind, LEAs will want to address the disruption to learning with things that are proven to work.
+Federal guidelines require educators invest relief funding into interventions, strategies, and approaches that meet ESSA criteria for evidence of a positive impact on student outcomes.
+With the "five years from now" perspective in mind, LEAs will want to address the disruption to learning with options proven to work.

 - Is it sustainable?

 While educators will have access to ESSER funding through fall 2024, it is important to make early investments and to determine the sources of funding that will sustain the implementation post-ESSER.